 Dependent on the receiving water(s), sampling of bacterial indicators shall be sufficient to determine post-spill (after the spill) compliance with the water quality objectives and bacterial standards of the California Ocean Plan or the California Inland Surface Water Enclosed Bays, and Estuaries Plan, including the frequency and/or number of post-spill receiving water samples as may be specified in the applicable plans; and

-The Enrollee shall collect and analyze additional sampling as required by the applicable Regional Water Board Executive Officer or designee.
+The Enrollee shall collect and analyze additional samples as required by the applicable Regional Water Board Executive Officer or designee.

-2.3.4.
+2.3.3.
 Water Quality Analysis Specifications